-But there are also various aggravating factors that can result in a longer minimum amount of jail time.
+But there are also various aggravating factors that can result in a longer amount of jail time.

-With the holidays coming up, that tends to mean more traffic — and more people driving under the influence as they make their way home from parties and other festivities.
+Holiday seasons, tend to mean more traffic — and more people driving under the influence as they make their way home from parties and other festivities.

 Also make sure to wear your seatbelt to stay safe in the event of a crash either from inclement weather or impaired drivers on the road.

 If you are pulled over by any of the extra patrols out during a holiday season, call Kentucky Criminal Attorney John E. Cornett at (502) 868-5300 to talk about your ticket and possible options for your defense.